spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/linux.rst

         xhost +local:docker

 #.
-In your Terminal window, run:
+Follow the :ref:`instructions for installing SCT within Docker <docker-install-sct>` to create a Docker container with SCT.

+#.
+Once you have a Docker container, you will need to run it with the following command in your terminal (outside Docker) when you want to use GUI scripts:

     .. code:: bash

         sudo docker run -it --rm --privileged -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix <IMAGE_NAME>/ubuntu:ubuntu22.04``

-You can test whether GUI scripts are available by running the following command in your Docker container:
+   This will launch a terminal within your Docker container, and you can test whether GUI scripts are available by running the following command (inside Docker):

     .. code:: bash

         sct_check_dependencies

-You should see two green ``[OK]`` symbols at the bottom of the report for "PyQT" and "matplotlib" checks, which represent the GUI features provided by SCT are now available.
+   You should see two green ``[OK]`` symbols at the bottom of the report for "PyQT" and "matplotlib" checks, which mean that the GUI features provided by SCT are now available.

 .. _pip-install: